artemyarulin/buck-purescript/README.md

 ## Installation

 Copy `RULES` folder to the root of your Buck repo.
-Then in your BUCK files reference it as include_defs('//RULES/buck-purescript/lib).
+Then in your BUCK files reference it as `include_defs('//RULES/buck-purescript/lib)`.
 Alternatively use [.buckconfig includes](https://buckbuild.com/concept/buckconfig.html#buildfile.includes)

-If you want to put it in a different place - make sure that you've changed `target` function definition in `lib` file.
+If you want to put it in a different place - make sure that you've changed `target` function definition in `RULES/buck-purescript/lib` file.

 ## References